-The BA in Community Psychology is designed as a four-year program that is offered in both on-ground and online formats.
-The degree will offer a minimum of 30 credit of BA CP upper-division program requirements and Concentration degree credits.
-Students will be able to transfer in up to 87 credits (out of a minimum total of 120 credits) from another institution.
+The BA in Community Psychology (BA CP) is designed as a four-year program in both on-ground and online formats.
+The BA CP program is a 120-credit undergraduate program, comprised of 40 credits in General Education, 15 credits in Lower Division Psychology Prerequisites, 32 credits in Lower Division General Electives, 21 credits in Community Psychology Core Curriculum, and 12 credits in Concentration Courses.
+Students will be able to transfer up to 87 credits from another institution.
 GE courses may also be completed by Prior Learning Assessment (PLA) or college transfer credit.
-Please refer to Transfer Credit Policy on PLA and transfer equivalencies.
-The Concentrations are (1)

-Generalist; and (2) Advocacy & Social Justice (NOT OFFERED in 2020-2021).
-The BA Community Psychology offsite cohorts require approval from the Dean before entering after the cohort has started.
+Please refer to the Transfer Credit Policy on PLA and transfer equivalencies.
+The Concentrations are (1) Generalist; (2) ECE Trauma; (3) Business Management; and (4) Human Resource Management.
+The BA Community Psychology Instructional Sites/ Offsite cohorts require approval from the Dean before entering after the cohort has started.